Markiewitz/motif_finder/README.md

 # motif_finder
-Network motif finder in graph represented network
+Motif finder in graph represented network

 With this code you will be able to: